 … is an excellent way to show you’re genuinely interested and value the relationships with your past clients.

 There you have it, 4 easy ways to get started with real estate marketing automation.
-Together, they help you meet many of your goals all in one go, from keeping people in your SOI and enhancing your brand, to consistently driving more traffic to your site and closing more deals.
+Together, they help you meet many of your goals all in one go, from keeping people in your sphere of influence and enhancing your brand, to consistently driving more traffic to your site and closing more deals.
 Either way, real estate marketing automation goes far beyond sales – it’s a long-term, valuable relationship that you can build with the niche you carved out for yourself.